psychemedia/storytelling-notes/grateful_dead.md

 I suspect that more people have heard of the band, *The Grateful Dead*, than the story, but as with so many things, the story came first...

-In David Gans' "Playing in the band: an oral and visual portrait of the Grateful Dead", published in 1985, [p38](https://archive.org/details/playinginbandora0000gans/mode/2up?q=%22standing+around+in+utter+desperation+at%22), Jerry Garcia describes the origin of the name of the band in 1966:
+In David Gans' *Playing in the band: an oral and visual portrait of the Grateful Dead*, published in 1985, [p38](https://archive.org/details/playinginbandora0000gans/mode/2up?q=%22standing+around+in+utter+desperation+at%22), Jerry Garcia describes the origin of the name of the band in 1966:

 > Garcia: We were standing around in utter desperation at Phil [Lesh]'s house in Palo Alto [trying to think up a name for the band].
 There was a huge dictionary, big monolithic thing, and I just opened it up.
 There in huge black letters was 'The Grateful Dead.'
 It … just cancelled my mind out.
 We decided to have it, but it was funny...
 One of the things about the name, right from the beginning, was that it had a lot of power.
 It was kind of creepy.
 People resisted it at first.
 They didn't want us to be the Grateful Dead— it was too weird.
 But...
 I don't think the connotation is nearly as creepy as it used to be, though sometimes the power is very evident.